gohugoio/hugo/docs/content/getting-started/configuration.md

 # if true, auto-detect Chinese/Japanese/Korean Languages in the content. (.Summary and .WordCount can work properly in CJKLanguage)
 hasCJKLanguage:             false
 languageCode:               ""
+# the length of text to show in a .Summary
+summaryLength:              70
 layoutDir:                  "layouts"
 # Enable Logging
 log:                        false